Make-Ahead French Toast, Quiche, and Bacon for a Super-Easy Brunch

-When hosting a full house during the holidays, take back the morning with a leisurely meal that satisfies a crowd and spares you the agita.
+Whether you're hosting a full house for the holidays or inviting friends over for a special weekend brunch, take back the morning with a leisurely meal that satisfies a crowd and spares you the agita.
 Slide a pre-assembled main dish, like a cheesy quiche or a French-toast casserole (or both!), in the oven, and make a few favorite sides.
 Yes, there will be bacon.

 Spinach-and-Cheddar Slab Quiche